Creating a Space for Meditation: Considerations for all Senses

 Many view their homes as a place to eat, sleep, relax, and even work (as more people are using their homes as their office due to the rising popularity of remote work and virtual teams).
 They don't recognize the full potential of their living space.
 While we may create a family room, home office or even a game or theater room, we limit the positive impact our living space can have on our lives.
 Other than making changes to our floor plans through construction or through an addition, we may feel restrained by our existing doors, windows, and walls.
 The reality is we should expect more from our living space.

 How we use living space affects our attitudes, our sleep patterns, and our health and well-being.
-If we can take a renewed view and increase our expectations of our houses, we can better use them to enhance our lives.
+If we can take a renewed view and increase the expectations of our houses, we can better use them to enhance our lives.